intel/dffml/docs/arch/0009-Open-Architecture.rst

 The smart contract is able to make its own decisions based on learned experience so as to continue to operate until its strategic goals are meet.
 As measured by oracle data ordained from trusted parties as is applicable to context.
-Where chains of trust are established via Peer DIDs between entities and data for provenance.
+Where chains of trust are established via DIDs between entities and data for provenance.
 Leveraging verifiable credentials for review system to measure risk in absence of attestation.

+Our reference architecture is built around a specs such as SBOM, VEX, and DIDs.

 Intent
 ******